 References in languages other than English: These should be accompanied by an English translation of the article title

 Acknowledgments should be as brief as possible.
 Footnotes are not normally allowed except to identify the author for correspondence.

 Cover photographs.
 Good colour photographs that pertain to a submitted paper will be considered for use on the cover.
 Good prints and a legend should be submitted with the manuscript.

 The manuscript should be ordered as follows:

-Title page, abstract, key words, text, acknowledgements, references, tables, figure legends (on separate page preceding the first figure), figures (one figure per page; the figures should be labeled).
+Title page, abstract, keywords, text, acknowledgements, references, tables, figure legends (on a separate page preceding the first figure), figures (one figure per page; the figures should be labelled).

 The title page should contain Title, Authors, Affiliations, and Corresponding author and address.